martinsarrionandia/aws-rancher/README.md

  * Initial IP Whitelist
  * IAM Policies

-The rancher installation will be performed by the cloud-init user daata bootsrap shell script
+The rancher installation will be performed by the cloud-init user data bootsrap shell script

 ## rancher-bootstrap

 This componenet will "bootstrap" the rancher serve and set the admin password.
-Once complete it will generate a local [kubectl config file] (https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)
+Once complete, it will generate a local [kubectl config file] (https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

 You may then proceed to interact with kubernetes using the kubectl command.